laraXgram/laraxgram.github.io/src/temple8.md

 <a name="stacks"></a>
 ## Stacks

-Temple8 allows you to push to named stacks which can be rendered somewhere else in another template or layout.
+Template allows you to push to named stacks which can be rendered somewhere else in another template or layout.

 ```blade
 @push('head')